aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 ### 4. Configure AWS CLI credentials for AWS SSO (Local)

-Permanent credentials are also available, but AWS SSO is recommended for ControlTower environments.
+Permanent credentials are also available, but AWS SSO is recommended for Control Tower environments.
 AWS SSO allows you to log in to the Management Console and run the AWS CLI with SSO authentication.

 > NOTE:
 >